csoltenborn/GoogleTestAdapter/README.md

 Google Test Adapter can be installed in two ways:

 * Install through the Visual Studio Gallery at *Tools/Extensions and Updates* - search for *Google Test Adapter*.
 This will make sure that the extension is updated automatically
-* Download and launch the [VSIX installer](https://github.com/csoltenborn/GoogleTestAdapter/releases/download/v0.1/GoogleTestAdapter.vsix)
-* GTA is also available at the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/94c02701-8043-4851-8458-34f137d10874)
+* Download and launch the [VSIX installer](https://github.com/csoltenborn/GoogleTestAdapter/releases/download/v0.1/GoogleTestAdapter.vsix) (which can also be downloaded from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/94c02701-8043-4851-8458-34f137d10874))

 After restarting VS, your tests will be displayed in the test explorer at build completion time.
 If no or not all tests show up, switch on *Debug mode* at *Tools/Options/Google Test Adapter/General*, which will show on the test console whether your test executables are recognized by GTA.
 If they are not, configure a *Test discovery regex* at the same place.